isleofcode/ember-cordova/README.md

   ember install ember-cordova
 ```

-Installing will init a Cordova project for you at
-ember-cordova/cordova, with your Ember Apps name as the Cordova App name.
+You can optionally pass name & cordovaId params, which will set the id &
+display name of your Cordova application.
+If none exist, your Ember Apps
+name will be used.

 If you already have a Cordova project here it will not be overwritten.

 As a final step, add your desired platforms, e.g.: